1986 Outstanding Contributions in Education

 Col. Knoblock retired from military duty in 1970 and joined the University of Maryland School of Medicine as Assistant Professor in Medicine and Director of Clinical Chemistry.
 In 1974, he was appointed Associate Professor in the Department of Pathology and remains Director of Clinical Chemistry for the clinical laboratory services at the University of Maryland Hospital.
 In this capacity he helped organize the first classes for the medical technology program and started a postdoctoral program in clinical chemistry at the University.
 Fellows from this program and from the Army Graduate School included Fulbright Scholar, faculty in various universities and responsible appointments in industry and clinical chemistry laboratories in both the United States and foreign countries.

-He has been a member of the AACC since 1959 and is certified by the National Registry in Clinical Chemistry.
-He served as vice chairman for the 1968 National Meeting of AACC and twice as chairman of the Capital Section.
+He has been a member of the the Association for Diagnostics & Laboratory Medicine (ADLM) since 1959 and is certified by the National Registry in Clinical Chemistry.
+He served as vice chairman for the 1968 National Meeting of ADLM and twice as chairman of the Capital Section.
 He was a member of the Board of Editors of Clinical Chemistry from 1970 to 1978 and a member of Board of NCCLS from 1976–1982.
 With NCCLS, he has chaired committees for standards management and for toxicology and therapeutic drug monitoring.
-In 1983 he was member at large of the Council Steering Committee of the AACC and chaired this committee in 1984.
+In 1983 he was member at large of the Council Steering Committee of the ADLM and chaired this committee in 1984.
 He was special assistant to the president for divisional affairs in 1985 and a member of the Nominations Committee in 1985 and 1986.
-Membership in professional societies include AACC, fellow in the Washington Academy of Sciences and Sigma Xi.
-His previous honors recognizing professional contributions include the Joseph H. Roe Award of the Capital Section, presidential recognition award of the AACC for leadership and performance on behalf of the AACC, and the Russell J. Eilers Award of the NCCLS for outstanding contributions to development of clinical laboratory standards.
+Membership in professional societies include ADLM, fellow in the Washington Academy of Sciences and Sigma Xi.
+His previous honors recognizing professional contributions include the Joseph H. Roe Award of the Capital Section, presidential recognition award of the ADLM for leadership and performance on behalf of the ADLM, and the Russell J. Eilers Award of the NCCLS for outstanding contributions to development of clinical laboratory standards.

-An extracurricular activity is managing a working farm with his wife Elaine, who has been supportive of the AACC during two National Meetings sponsored by the AACC.
+An extracurricular activity is managing a working farm with his wife Elaine, who has been supportive of the ADLM during two National Meetings sponsored by the ADLM.